Barrie, J. M. (1925). In Masson, Rosaline (1925). I Can Remember Robert Louis Stevenson. 2nd Edition. Edinburgh/London: Chambers.

 [imaginary meeting with RLS “one snowy afternoon” in Edinburgh]

 Büssing, Sabine (1998).
 Leuchtturm im Dschungel.
 Roman über das Leben des Schriftstellers Robert Louis Stevenson.
-[Lighthouse in the jungle.
-Novel about the life of Robert Louis Stevensoni.]
-Berlin: Verlag Frieling & Partner.
+[Lighthouse in the Jungle.
+Novel about the life of Robert Louis Stevenson.]
+Berlin: Verlag Frieling & Partner.]

 [“Robert Louis Stevenson, one of the most contradictory figures in literary history, is at the centre of this novel.
 Suffering from lung disease, he creates his own magic realm on Samoa, where he is honoured and loved as mage.
 With his wit, irony and inventive imagination he able to conquer the hearts of everyone.
 The situation alters dramatically when it turns out that the ruler of Vailima will remain a prisoner of his own kingdom for the rest of his life.
 Reality and literature gradually begin to merge as the creator of Dr Jekyll and Mr Hyde seems increasingly every day to assume the characteristics of his own creations.”]